 Will this include all UK grant-making foundations?

 - All the foundations funding this project.
 They are all trying to learn and improve their own practice.
 This project is not about anybody hectoring anybody else.
-Currently 10 foundations are funding this work.
+In Year One, 10 foundations funded the work.
 And:

 - A stratified random subset of other foundations.
 We are including all types of charitable grant-making foundation, e.g., endowed foundations, fund-raising foundations, family foundations, corporate foundations, community foundations.
 We have not included public grant-making agencies (e.g, local authorities or the research councils) because they have other accountability mechanisms.
 Our set is a mix of sizes: a fifth from the top quintile, a firth from the second quintile, and so on.
 The set is chosen at random from the list of the UK’s largest 300 foundations* as published in the Foundation Giving Trends report 2019 published by the Association of Charitable Foundations, plus the UK’s community foundations.

 *In fact, that report details 338 foundations.
 We are looking at those, plus 45 community foundations (the 47 listed by UK Community Foundations minus the two for whom no financial information is given), ie., 383 foundations in total.

 I’m a UK foundation.
 Can I opt into this?